 In cooperation with Air University at Maxwell Air Force Base, Master's degree programs are offered in Political Science, Business Administration, Public Administration, and Education.
 These classes meet at Maxwell AFB in facilities provided by the Air University.
-Approximately 250 students are enrolled in these programs during each academic year.
+Approximately 200 students have been enrolled in these programs during each academic year.

 Since September, 1969, classes have been offered both during the day and evening hours, from 8 a.m. to 10 p.m. to provide greater flexibility in the scheduling of classes.
-In September, 1975, AUM had a total student enrollment of 3797.
-In addition to the students enrolled in credit courses, over 1241 were enrolled in Continuing Education activities.
-The total enrollment figure represents an increase of 21% over the previous fall quarter, placing AUM among the fastest growing universities in the state.
+In September, 1976, AUM had a total student enrollment of 3855.
+In addition to the students enrolled in credit courses, over 1412 were enrolled in Continuing Education activities.

 AUM is organized into five academic schools and one service or extension division.
 The academic schools are Liberal Arts; Sciences; Education; Business; and the Air University Graduate Division.
 The Extension division is the Division of Continuing Education.
-The schools of Liberal Arts, Sciences, Education, and Business offer both undergraduate and graduate programs directly responsive to the needs of the Montgomery area.
+The schools of Liberal Arts, Sciences, Education, and Business offer both undergraduate and graduate programs directly responsive to the needs Montgomery area.